 - Pupil Size: The changing pupil size confirms the natural physiology of an iris.
 But, the pattern of an iris doesn’t change.

 - Protection: The iris is an internal organ of the eye.
-For this reason, iris pattern never changes in a lifetime.
+For this reason, the iris pattern never changes in a lifetime.
 As an internal organ, it is highly protective compared to retina recognition.

 Disadvantages of Iris Recognition: